Spring Valley, San Diego County, California: History

 Spring Valley is named for the natural spring located there.
 It was long the home of the Kumeyaay people, who called it Neti or Meti.
 Spanish conquerors drove off the natives and used the area for cattle, calling it El aguaje de San Jorge (St. George's Spring).

 In 1863, Judge A. S. Ensworth of San Diego filed a claim for a 160-acre (65 ha) ranch that included the spring.
 The ranch, and the small adobe house he built there, were sold to Rufus King Porter and later to historian Hubert Howe Bancroft.
 The adobe is now a National Historic Landmark.

 Geography

 The United States Geological Survey (USGS) places Spring Valley at (32.7447740, -116.9989160).
 This is near the intersection of Kenwood Drive and Helix Street.
 Most maps place Spring Valley at this location.

 The United States Census Bureau places Spring Valley at (32.734318, -116.981372), which is approximately two miles southeast of where the USGS places it.
 According to the United States Census Bureau, the CDP has a total area of 7.4 sqmi.
 7.3 sqmi of it is land and 0.03 sqmi of it (0.47%) is water.

 Demographics

+Spring Valley was listed as an unincorporated place in the 1970 U.S. census; and then as a census designated place in the 1980 U.S. census.